-- Provides the overall coordination and leadership for the District's emergency response operations. - Leads the Operations Section in the development and implementation of the EOC Action Plan. - Approves resource requests before they are forwarded to Logistics.

-Coordinate all LAUSD operations in support of the emergency response through implementation of the EOC Action Plan.
-The Operations Coordinator will ensure that LAUSD response activities are coordinated with each school site that has activated an Incident Command Post.
+- Provides the overall coordination and leadership for the District's emergency response operations. - Leads the Operations Section in the development and implementation of the EOC Action Plan. - Approves Operation Section resource requests before they are forwarded to Logistics. - The Operations Section Coordinator will ensure that LAUSD response activities are coordinated with each school site that has activated an Incident Command Post.